Are students or parents permitted to enter CIS campuses?

 COVID-19 tests are available at Khmer Soviet Friendship Hospital, the National Institute of Public Health and Chak Angre.
 An additional temporary testing centre has been set up at the Community Hall on Koh Pich – Google Map Location

-At this time the MoH has not specified individuals at the identified locations are required to be tested.
-However if you or your family experience Covid-19 symptoms AND have been in the outbreak locations, a test may be indicated.
-Please contact 115 for information or reach out to our school nurse at email@example.com for additional support
+However if you or your family experience Covid-19 symptoms AND have been in an outbreak location, a test may be necessary.
+Please contact 115 for information or reach out to our school nurse at firstname.lastname@example.org for additional support.

 How can I best provide emotional support for my family during this time?